-Petitioner's requested waivers will not result in the grant of a special privilege and the same waiver could be granted under similar circumstances on other property for another applicant or owner.
-The requested waivers are necessary to meet the intent of OSSHAD, which is to provide for mixed uses of residential, office, and commercial activities.
-Another applicant or owner facing similar circumstances would have the opportunity to apply, justify, and request the same waivers."
+Applicant's requested waivers will not result in the grant of a special privilege and the same waiver could be granted under similar circumstances on other property for another applicant or owner.
+The requested waivers are necessary to meet the intent of OSSHAD, which is to provide for mixed uses of residential, office, and commercial activities to stimulate the preservation of historic structures.
+Another applicant or owner facing similar circumstances would have the opportunity to apply, justify, and request the same waivers for a project with similar lot areas and overall project scale.

 The proposed waiver will have no meaningful impact on the neighboring area.
 The subject buildings border on SW 1st Avenue, which are located across from the library, surface parking lot, and the Palm Beach County parking garage.
-The streetscape of the library and parking garage will not be impacted by allowing buildings wider than 60'.
+The streetscape of the library and parking garage will not be impacted by allowing buildings wider than 60°.
 The wider buildings will have no impact on the provision of public facilities and will not create an unsafe situation.
 Given the surrounding use of land, the waiver will not grant a special privilege and would be supported for other properties with similar circumstances.